AlveenaKhan784784/cricket-score-prediction/README.md

 The dataset used in this project is included as `t20_wc.csv`.
 It contains match features such as batting_team, bowling_team, current_score, balls_left, wickets_left, crr, last_five, and runs_y.

-Alternatively, you can download the dataset from [link if available].

 ## Key Features